astrowp/docs/saas-theme.md

             └── theme.json
 ```

-Here is where you **update the SEO page title, meta description, and content** for the pages.
+Here is where you **update the SEO page title, meta description, noindex and content** for the pages.

 For example the contact page, the ```contact.json``` file.